xorydev/whitehole/README.md

 # whitehole
-A no-bullshit broccoli-like file hosting server.
+A no-bullshit lettuce-like file hosting server.

 ## Usage
 In development environment: `cargo r -- [targetdir]` where `[targetdir]` is the directory you want to host.